cael1127/JFPortfolio/README.md

 1. Create a new component in `src/components/projects/YourProject.jsx`
 2. Link from `MEPortfolio.jsx` with a `setCurrentPage('proj-your')` entry

+### Adding 3D Models
+1. Export your CAD models as STL files
+2. Place STL files in the `public/` directory
+3. Update the `stlModels` array in `src/components/Models.jsx` with your model paths and metadata

 ### Customizing Styles
 - Tailwind tokens in `tailwind.config.js`
 - Component styles via Tailwind classes
+- 3D model colors can be customized via the `color` property in the model configuration

 ## 📱 Browser Support